OT for Autistic Children

 Autistic Children often find flexible thinking, problem solving and planning what they need to do tricky.

 - Use cognitive-based strategies to combat any problems that come up in that day.

 Learn to problem solve flexible and plan through play based based approaches.

 Managing emotions and behaviour

-Occupational therapists regularly see children with Autism to assist them with managing their emotions, regulating their sensory system and making a plan to manage their emotion related responses.
+Occupational therapists regularly see Autistic Children to assist them with managing their emotions, regulating their sensory system and making a plan to manage their emotion related responses.

 Occupational therapists intervene through: